CalluMcGregor/off-brand-space-invaders/README.md

 GAME WILL ENTER FULL-SCREEN, close the game by pressing 'q'.
 Current controls are:
-Left and Right arrow keys for movement
+Left and Right arrow keys for movement.
-Spacebar to shoot
+Spacebar to shoot.

-END